-Outcomes Indicators At the Dene 20 level, the learner will This is evident when the learner 20.3.1 20.3.1 communicate meaningfully with accuracy (accuracy primarily the syntactical and semantical conventions of a language). produces sounds of language that are difficult for the student learning an additional language, with enough clarity to prevent misunderstandings of common words; uses specific vocabulary associated with a range of common topics; produces sentences containing a subordinate clause; uses a wider range of common verbal affixes with relative accuracy; and, produces a variety of short, simple oral texts in guided and unguided situations.

-communicate meaningfully with proficiency (proficiency is the ability of an individual to speak or perform in an acquired language).

-- produces speech at a normal or slower than normal rate that requires some repetition to be understood by a first language speaker; - manages simple, routine interactions with ease and asks for clarification when necessary; - participates in a simple conversation with a Dene speaker using repetition and explanation; - produces basic phrases, short sentences, and questions using learned vocabulary and simple language structures.

-communicate meaningfully with coherency (coherency relates to the connectedness of information, thoughts and ideas within discourse).

-- conveys an idea in discourse with a logical sequence of events and with simple but effective detail; - expresses some logical relations in discourse; - uses simple linking devices, such as "maka-but," "ekosiso," "kispin-if" and "ohci-therefore," appropriately in spontaneous speech to create a sense of flow and coherency; - uses a variety of short oral texts on unfamiliar topics in guided situations - uses a variety of conventions to structure texts (e.g., titles, poetry, and riddles/jokes); and, - uses a variety of patterns in their own texts.
+Outcomes Indicators At the Nakawē 20 level, the learner will This is evident when the learner 20.3.1 20.3.1 communicate meaningfully with accuracy (accuracy primarily the syntactical and semantical conventions of a language). produces sounds of language that are difficult for the student learning an additional language, with enough clarity to prevent misunderstandings of common words; uses specific vocabulary associated with a range of common topics; produces sentences containing a subordinate clause; uses a wider range of common verbal affixes with relative accuracy; and, produces a variety of short, simple oral texts in guided and unguided situations.
+20.3.2 20.3.2 communicate meaningfully with proficiency (proficiency is the ability of an individual to speak or perform in an acquired language). produces speech at a normal or slower than normal rate that requires some repetition to be understood by a first language speaker; manages simple, routine interactions with ease and asks for clarification when necessary; • participates in a simple conversation with a Nakawē speaker using repetition and explanation; and, produces basic phrases, short sentences, and questions using learned vocabulary and simple language structures.
+20.3.3 communicate meaningfully with coherency (coherency relates to the connectedness of information, thoughts, and ideas with discourse). conveys an idea in discourse with a logical sequence of events and with simple but effective detail; expresses some logical relations in discourse; uses simple linking devices, such as "kīspin-if" and "sigwa therefore," appropriately in spontaneous speech to create a sense of flow and coherency; uses a variety of short oral texts on unfamiliar topics in guided situations; uses a variety of conventions to structure texts (e.g., titles, poetry, and riddles/ jokes); and, uses a variety of patterns in their own texts.